crhota/Facial-Keypoints-Detection-using-Multi-Layer-Perceptron-with-Kaggle-Dataset-in-Julia/README.md

 **Setting up the Project to run**
 * Say, we place the notebook in a folder called "basefolder"
 * We need to save the two dataset files at ~\basefolder\data\
-* For theory behind the code: refer README.md
-* For code base: refer the notebook (FP_vX.XX.ipynb)
-* Run the notebook in Jupyter
+* We then need to run the notebook in Jupyter
 * Note: At cold boot, re-run of the whole notebook takes ~4mins to complete run till last statement.

 ## 4. Description of Datasets